-- 29. The TEC must ensure that funding allocated under this funding mechanism is only used for provision that: - a. meets the objectives of foundation-level tertiary education (as set out in paragraph 3);
+- 28. The TEC must ensure that funding allocated under this funding mechanism is only used for provision that: - a. meets the objectives of foundation-level tertiary education (as set out in paragraph 3); - b. is one of the following: - il part of a programme that leads to the award of a qualification (of 40 credits or more) at Level 1 or 2 on the NZQCF; or

-- b. is one of the following: - i. part of a programme that: - A. leads to the award of a qualification (of 40 credits or more) at Level 1 or 2 on the NZQCF; and - B. has been quality assured by either NZQA or Universities NZ (where appropriate); or - ii. part of a micro-credential that: - A. leads to an award with a credit value of at least 20 credits; and - B. has been quality assured by either NZQA or a universities Academic Board at the delegation of Universities NZ; or - iii. part of a programme that leads to the award of the National Certificate of Educational Achievement (NCEA) at Level 2 that is aligned with one or more of the Vocational Pathways; - c. includes embedded literacy and numeracy provision (except for programmes in ELT or te reo Māori); - d. includes an effective assessment process for determining the literacy and numeracy needs of eligible funded learners and provides support to ensure that those learners progress in line with the guidelines provided by TEC; - e. involves synchronous learning (delivered in real time to the learner); - f. may be delivered extramurally, with prior approval from the TEC; and - g. is provided by tutors who are appropriately qualified. - 30.
-The TEC must publish criteria for determining whether a micro-credential has been quality assured by either NZQA or Universities NZ. - 31.
-The TEC may restrict the funding of micro-credentials, by developing criteria for their eligibility under this mechanism.
+- ii. part of a micro-credential that leads to a micro-credential award with a credit value of at least 20 credits at Level 1 or 2 on the NZQCF; or - iii. part of a programme that leads to the award of the National Certificate of Educational Achievement (NCEA) at Level 2 that is aligned with one or more of the Vocational Pathways; - includes embedded literacy and numeracy provision (except for programmes in English Language or te reo Māori); - includes an effective assessment process for determining the literacy and numeracy needs of eligible funded learners and provides support to ensure that those learners progress in line with the guidelines provided by TEC; - e. involves synchronous learning (delivered in real time to the learner); - f. may be delivered extramurally, with prior written approval from the TEC; and - g. is taught by appropriately qualified educators. - 29.
+The TEC may restrict the funding of micro-credentials by developing criteria for their eligibility under this mechanism.